In a nutshell

 Current issues & advice

-- Biden’s $1.9 trillion American Rescue Plan is mooted to raise $60 billion by increasing the tax paid by large corporations and the wealthy, through three distinct increases.
-Households with an income of less than $25,000 will see their income increase by more than 20% due to the new legislation.
+- As part of Biden’s $1.9 trillion American Rescue Plan Act, households with an income of less than $25,000 are expected to see their income increase by more than 20% due to the new legislation.

 - In 2020, the European Commission Executive Vice President Margrethe Vestager said the EU will continue with its new digital tax, despite the US’s effort to block it.
 The new tax is an attempt to prevent large tech companies from minimizing the tax they pay in Europe through various avoidance measures.
 Back in 2016, the European Commission ordered Apple to pay Ireland €13 billion in back-taxes, the largest corporate tax fine in history.
 Fast-forward to 2020, and the European General Court ruled in Apple’s favor, though the Commission will appeal the ruling, arguing that the court made “several errors of law” in its ruling.

 - Globally, there has been more cooperation regarding tax havens and information exchange to address the role of businesses in eroding countries’ tax bases.
 So far more than 100 jurisdictions have Foreign Account Tax Compliance Act agreements with the IRS, which has helped create greater lines of communication between the IRS and foreign financial firms.
 The IRS's offshore voluntary disclosure program allows overseas account holders to rectify any tax shortcomings, thus warding off the threat of penalty action.